matomo-org/developer-documentation/docs/getting-started-part-1.md

 #### Installing the VisitorGenerator plugin

 Finally, you'll want to install a plugin that will help with development.
-[Download the VisitorGenerator plugin here](http://plugins.piwik.org/VisitorGenerator) and install it by extracting the archive's contents to your Piwik's **plugins** subdirectory.
+Within Piwik, go to the _Platform > Marketplace_ admin page.
+Click on the **installing a new plugin from the Marketplace** link and install the **VisitorGenerator** plugin.

 ### Add some test data